As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Let your young entrepreneur know they are safe in their home.
 Safe to share fabulous and maybe ridiculous ideas.
 Give them the time and space to create and build on their ideas.
-Letting them try and fail in your home gives them the confidence to learn from mistakes now before heading out on their own.
+Letting them try and fail in your home gives them the confidence to learn from their mistakes now before heading out on their own.
 Love them even when you don’t understand them.
-Children and adults with a mind that is always working can be difficult to deal with.
+Children and adults with a mind always working can be difficult to deal with.
 Prayer can help you give grace and love when you want to shut down an idea.

 Looking for more parenting tips?
 Read my book on motherhood.